| Maine was to be my turnaround

 and someone walked off the edge at low tide, the fall to the water could kill

+them.
 More fun was to pay outfitters to

 take us out in Zodiacs to catch the incoming tidal bore, and frolic in the

+10-foot waves behind them.
 New Brunswick has a Reversing Falls

 where the tide to fill a bay has to pass a narrow inlet.
 Kayakers are forbidden